SAMMISolutions/docs/doc_posts/_getting-started/migration-lb2.md

 Due to YouTube only allowing one app to be connected via one credential, the rebranding from LioranBoard 2 CE to SAMMI means that only SAMMI will be able to be integrated with YouTube.

 There will no longer be any YouTube integration to any other app (LioranBoard 2 or LioranBoard 2 CE). **If you want to continue to stream on YouTube you will have to update to SAMMI.**

+##### Deleting LioranBoard Files and Folders
+{% include alert.html text="You should only proceed with file deletion once you are sure everything in SAMMI is working!" type="warning" %}

+Eensure all your SAMMI components (Core, Bridge and Deck) are updated to the latest versions and are functioning properly before deleting any old LioranBoard 2 files.
+Make sure all your extensions that were installed in your transmitter.html have been successfully transferred to the bridge.html and are working as expected.

+Once you have made sure they are all in working order, you can delete the following files and folders:
+- Stream Deck folder
+- transmitter folder
+- Lioranboard 2.0.exe